Strongly Polynomial Time Complexity of Policy Iteration for $L_\infty$ Robust MDPs: Robust Markov Decision Processes

 We proceed by defining the potential function.
-Intuitively, the potential of an action $a$ in state $s$, estimates the amount of incurred cost if one would deviate from the optimal policy $\agentpolopt$ by choosing $a$ at $s$ instead of $\agentpolopt(s)$.
+Intuitively, the potential of an action $a$ in state $s$ tracks the additional cost incurred by deviating from the optimal policy $\agentpolopt$ and choosing $a$ at $s$ instead of $\agentpolopt(s)$.

 \begin{definition}[\textbf{Potential function}] Given a state $s\in\States$ and an action $a \in \Actions$ the potential function $f(s,a)$ is defined as follows:

 \end{definition}